MauroGuida/swaybg-Multi-monitor/README.md

 ```

 In my configuration DP-2 is my Left monitor and DP-1 is the Right one.
-Your configuration may be different from mine and create some troubles, in this case try to play around with `display_counter` variable and `render_background_image` function.
+Your configuration may be different from mine and this could create some troubles, in this case try to play around with `display_counter` variable and `render_background_image` function.

 ### Compiling from Source